Roytsai27/Rating-Prediction-from-Movie-Review-/README.md

 * Linear Regression
 * Lasso Regression
 * Random Forest Regressor
-* SVC
+* SVR
-#### Here we want to minimize MSE and we found that the best model for this data is SVC
+#### Here we want to minimize MSE and we found that the best model for this data is SVR
 ## Parameter tuning
 *  use_idf
 *  n_components